Trauma and Covid-19

 A challenging time For Many

-For some this extraordinary time has provided an opportunity to strengthen relationships, but for others it has been a real struggle with many feeling overwhelmed and traumatised.
+For some this extraordinary time provided an opportunity to strengthen relationships, but for others it was a real struggle with many feeling overwhelmed and traumatised.

 High risk groups include: